Subclass AI spiders#

 • Sets the name of your new spider to custom-ecommerce.
 To run your new spider replace ecommerce with custom-ecommerce in your scrapy crawl command calls.

-• Overrides the parse_navigation callback of the e-commerce spider, the one that gets productNavigation and turns productNavigation.items and productNavigation.nextPage into new Scrapy requests.
+• Overrides the parse_navigation callback of the e-commerce spider template, the one that gets productNavigation and turns productNavigation.items and productNavigation.nextPage into new Scrapy requests.
 It iterates the output of the implementation from the parent class, and skips book requests (i.e. those with self.parse_product as callback) that do not contain the string "murder" in their URL.

-If you run this spider:
+Now run this spider:

 scrapy crawl custom-ecommerce \